nvim-orgmode/orgmode/README.md

 ### Completion
-If you use [nvim-compe](https://github.com/hrsh7th/nvim-compe) and want to have some basic autocompletion, add this to your compe config:
+If you use [nvim-compe](https://github.com/hrsh7th/nvim-compe) and want to enable autocompletion, add this to your compe config:

 ```lua
   require'compe'.setup({